-SEEC's staff is comprised of more than 150 individuals who have devoted their careers to enhancing the lives of individuals with developmental disabilities.
-Direct support personnel provide hands-on assistance and supports to individuals served in SEEC's Vocational Services and Community Living programs.
-Management staff oversee the work of each department ensuring that programs reflect the needs, desires, and aspirations of each individual we serve.
-An administrative team consisting of the directors of each department manages the daily operations of the agency and report quarterly to SEEC's Board of Directors.
+SEEC employs more than 200 individuals who have devoted their careers to enhancing the lives of individuals with developmental disabilities.
+Direct Support professionals provide hands-on assistance and supports to more than 220 people as they pursue their interests and personal goals in the community.
+Management staff oversees the work of each department ensuring that programs reflect the needs, desires, and aspirations of each person we serve.
+An administrative team consisting of the directors of each department guides the daily operations of the agency and reports quarterly to SEEC's Board of Directors.
 Our volunteer Quality Assurance Committee ensures supports and services are of the highest caliber.

 SEEC’s Administrative Team

-In 2001, Bonny joined SEEC as Comptroller, benefiting SEEC with 20 years of experience in finance, accounting and administration for profit and non-profit organizations.
+In 2001, Bonny joined SEEC as Comptroller, benefiting SEEC with 20 years of experience in finance, accounting and administration of profit –motivated and non-profit organizations.
 Bonny oversees all the financial details for the agency, serves on the agency’s finance committee and also oversees the functions of SEEC’s Human Resource Department.
 For two years prior to joining SEEC, she was a professor at Howard University School of Business.
-Bonny holds a Masters in Business Administration, a Master’s Degree in Sociology, and an undergraduate degree in Economics.
 Bonny is an active member of the Chief Financial Officers group of the Maryland Association of Community Services for People with Developmental Disabilities (MACS).
 She is also active in her community in fundraising, cultural, and charitable activities.

-Cathy is responsible for agency public communications, including content on SEEC’s website, social media sites, and newsletters as well as mass communications to staff and families of individuals receiving SEEC supports.
+Cathy joined SEEC in 2002 as the Director of Communications and Development and is responsible for SEEC’s internal and external communications, including content on SEEC’s website, social media sites, and newsletters as well as mass communications to SEEC staff, the SEEC participants and their families.
 Through grants, special events, giving campaigns, and other fundraising activities, Cathy generates revenues to support the agency’s administrative operations and expand the quality of supports offered to SEEC participants.
 Cathy has more than 30 years of experience working in the nonprofit sector, primarily in the fields of communications and fundraising.
-As the parent of a son with autism, she has been involved in the local disability community as a volunteer and as a professional.
-Prior to joining SEEC in 2002, she worked for the Mighty Special Music Makers (now called InterPlay), the Autism Society of America, and the Maryland Developmental Disabilities Council (Family Networks).
-As a volunteer she served on the Board of Directors for the Montgomery County Chapter of the Autism Society and KEEN, a recreational program for children with developmental disabilities.
-She also served as a parent mentor for the Montgomery County Infants and Toddlers program.
-As the founder of STEP Seminars, Inc., Cathy co-produced a workshop video “Using Visual and Behavioral Cues in the Home: Teaching Functional Life Skills to Children with Autism and Related Disorders” which has been sold nationwide and abroad.
-Cathy holds a B.S. degree from the University of Maryland.
+Prior to joining SEEC, she worked for the Mighty Special Music Makers (now called InterPlay), the Autism Society of America, and the Maryland Developmental Disabilities Council (Family Networks).
+As the founder of STEP Seminars, Inc., Cathy conducted workshops for families who have children with autism and co-produced a workshop video “Using Visual and Behavioral Cues in the Home: Teaching Functional Life Skills to Children with Autism and Related Disorders” which has been sold nationwide and abroad.

 SEEC's Board of Directors